gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/3_LV_Presentation_Storry.rst

 .. topic:: What this is about

-  This tutorial will show how to create a more advanced presentation with animations and additional settings that can be collected into scenarios that then can be played at once.
+  This tutorial will show you how to create a more advanced presentation, including animations and advanced settings.
+You will learn how to create scenarios that can be played in a sequence.

-With `Publish Animation`_ it is possible to send viewers on defined paths and `Publish Control`_ lets you control the display settings of all viewers as well as the weather and the background.
-With `Publish Reference`_ it is possible to direct the viewers to load references into the scene from the cloud.
+`Publish Animation`_ allows you to send viewers on predefined paths and `Publish Control`_ lets you control the display settings of all viewers (including weather and background).
+With `Publish Reference`_ you can direct the viewers to autoload references from the cloud.

-With the scenario manager of the `Save Scenario`_ component, you can bundle the content of all publish components and save them into a series of scenarios to switch through them.
+With the scenario manager of the `Save Scenario`_ component, you can bundle different content from publish components and save it into different scenarios, managed by the scenario manager.
+The saved scenarios can be edited, rearranged and then played in a sequence.

 .. image:: ../Quick_Guide/3_LV_advanced_review/Grashopper_advanced_components_layout.png